Tips and Products for Preventing Dry Skin

 Body Moisturizer

-During the winter months you should be applying a general body moisturizer regularly and always after showering.
-When looking for a moisturizer you want to find one that is rich in ingredients like urea, shea butter and natural oils like avocado oil.
-Skin care brand NIVEA do a great range of different moisturizers and they’re also relatively inexpensive so applying it daily, or more, won’t break the bank!
+During the winter months, you should be applying a general body moisturizer regularly and always after showering.
+When looking for a moisturizer, you want to find one that is rich in ingredients like urea, shea butter and natural oils like avocado oil.
+Skin care brand NIVEA does a great range of different moisturizers, and they’re also relatively inexpensive, so applying them daily or more won’t break the bank!

 Our recommendation: NIVEA Intensive Moisture